 A training team is mobilized to carry including 4 days to out a crash course targeting municipal and local stakeholders.
 The objective of the course is to reach a common basic understanding of urban risk and resilience concepts, focusing on demystifying their complexity.
-The course is organized as a series of group exercises, games, audio-visual of Phase One is dedicated to training the Municipal Focal Points to prepare them to lead Phase Two.
+The course is organized as a series of interactive sessions which includes group exercises, games, audio-visual materials, debates, etc. The last day of Phase One is dedicated to training the Municipal Focal Points to prepare them to lead Phase Two.

-- All participants of the crash course understand, and are comfortable using, key concepts related to - Participants are familiar with a wide range of issues and potential solutions for strengthening their city's resilience; - Participants understand the logic of the CityRAP Tool process; - Municipal Focal Points are prepared to autonomously lead Phase Two of the CityRAP Tool; - A risk map of the city is produced in a participatory manner.
+- All participants of the crash course understand, and are comfortable using, key concepts related to urban risk and resilience; - Participants are familiar with a wide range of issues and potential solutions for strengthening their city's resilience; - Participants understand the logic of the CityRAP Tool process; - Municipal Focal Points are prepared to autonomously lead Phase Two of the CityRAP Tool; - A risk map of the city is produced in a participatory manner.